phalcon/documentation/docs/auth.md

 $dispatcher->setEventsManager($eventsManager);
 ```

-The listener is a no-op when no gate is active.
+Enforcement is opt-in and fail-open: the listener is a no-op when no gate is active.
+With no gate activated (`$manager->getAccess()` is `null`) every dispatch is allowed, so a gate must be activated for protection to apply.
+A gate activated with `access()` stays active for the rest of the request - including forwards and nested dispatches - until it is replaced.
 When a gate denies the action, the listener forwards to the gate's `redirectTo()` target if one is provided; otherwise it throws `Phalcon\Auth\Exceptions\AccessDenied`.
 The default `redirectTo()` returns `null` - override a gate to supply a forward target.

 ```php
 <?php